 Encouraging self-directed learning

 Self-directed learning helps to overcome cognitive overload as learners drive their own learning.
 Research has shown that scenario-based eLearning allows for problem-based learning and Cathy Moore, a widely respected authority on Scenarios in eLearning, stated:

 “Trying to solve a problem before being taught the solution leads to better learning, even when errors are made in the attempt.”
 (2)

 Scenario-based eLearning helps the learner discover what works, what doesn’t and in the process, they learn - even if some of their attempts result in failure.
 Scenario-based eLearning allows learners to feel empowered and limits the risk of cognitive overload resulting in a positive learning experience.

-To summarise, simulation and scenario-based eLearning programs are useful tools in overcoming cognitive overload that every part of a business will benefit from— no more rote learning and memorising pages of notes or feeling of being overwhelmed.
+To summarize, simulation and scenario-based eLearning programs are useful tools in overcoming cognitive overload that every part of a business will benefit from— no more rote learning and memorizing pages of notes or feeling of being overwhelmed.
 Instead, trainees can drive their learning and be confident in doing so.
-By adopting an eLearning platform that allows both of these, as a trainer you’ll be able to reduce risk, maximise efficiency and build ROI.
+By adopting an eLearning platform that allows both of these, as a trainer you’ll be able to reduce risk, maximize efficiency and build ROI.
 And employers will feel the positive repercussions as the program empowers their workforce through positive learning experiences that actually work.

 1 A. Majumdar, “The value of simulations when creating e-learning solutions for application training”, eLearning Industry, 2015, https://elearningindustry.com/the-value-of-simulations-when-creating-elearning-solutions-for-applicatio n-training (accessed 28 November 2018)